stefanocaruso0101/PedestrianDetection/README.md

 One limitation
 data size and diversity

-Repository Structure ├── Data <- Collection of provided data. ├── development-notebooks <- Narrative documentation of analysis in Jupyter notebook. ├── images <- Images used in PDF and README. ├── .gitignore <- Rules to ignore by Github. ├── README.md <- This file. └── green-housing-dev-analysis.ipynb <- Jupyter Notebook containing exploration and analysis of our data.
+Repository Structure
+├── Create Enviroment for imports <- Environment folder ├── Data <- inside gitignore.
+├── file on front page  <- Final Notebook.ipynb.
+├── images <- from the dataset.
+├── .gitignore <- contains the data images.
+├── README.md <- This file. └── Pedestrian Detection summary